jcollard/ChessAppDevlog/README.md

 ```

 An important thing to note here is that `SubLogic` is not defined in `IPiece`
-and is a `protected` method which allows it to be used by subclasses.
+and is a `protected` method which allows it to be implemented by a subclass.

 ## Refactoring SubLogic for each Piece

-Looking at each pieces sub logic was a challenge for me.
-I had to really think
+In the original program, each piece's logic was a challenge for me to read and
-hard and try to reason through what each branch of logic was doing.
-It was quite
+understand.
+I spent a good amount of time reasoning through what each branch of
-painful and I felt it best to simplify the logic in each subclass.
+logic was doing.
+It was quite painful and I felt I should attempt to simplify
+the logic for each subclass.

-One important note is that I was trying to refactor the code to function
+**Note**: I was trying to refactor the code to function identical to the
-identical to the original code.
-Because of this, I intentionally did not
+original program.
+Because of this, I intentionally did not implement a handful
-implement a handful of rules that would be present in a full version of chess.
+of rules that would be present in a full version of chess.
+For example, the
-For example, the original version did not check for moves that put a player in
+original version did not check for moves that put a player in "Check" thus, it
-"Check" thus, it allows the players to move into "Check" and allows players to
+allows players to move into "Check" and allows players to move when they
-move when they would be in a "Check Mate" situation.
+would be in a "Check Mate" situation.

 Below is how I refactored each piece: